adelosa/z390test/README.md

 ```

 To use the standard framework, your class should extend `z390Test`
-which provided methods for running and capturing the output.
+which provides methods for running and capturing the output.

 The tests use standard JUnit test structures.